-43. Are there any proposals for reforming data protection, privacy and/or cybersecurity laws currently under review?
-Please provide an overview of any proposed changes and how far such proposals are through the legislative process.
+48. Are there any proposals for reforming data protection laws in your jurisdiction currently under review?
+Please provide an overview of any proposed changes and the legislative status of such proposals.

 No information is available regarding any proposal to reform data protection or cybersecurity laws.